Plan

 Semesters

-An academic year at UQ has three semesters: Semester 1, Semester 2, and Summer Semester (optional for most programs).
+An academic year at UQ has 3 semesters: Semester 1, Semester 2, and Summer Semester (optional for most programs).

-Semester 1 and Semester 2 are usually 13 weeks long and Summer Semester is usually eight weeks.
+Semester 1 and Semester 2 are usually 13 weeks long and Summer Semester is usually 8 weeks.

 Trimesters

-If you're studying the Associate Degree in Business at UQ College, your academic year is split into three trimesters.
+If you're studying at UQ College, your academic year is split into trimesters.
 Each trimester usually runs for 14 weeks, with a break in between.

 Most courses are taught during semesters, but a small number are taught in non-standard teaching periods (TP).

-An academic year has eight teaching periods, running from the beginning of January (TP1) to the end of December (TP8).
+An academic year has 8 teaching periods, running from the beginning of January (TP1) to the end of December (TP8).

 Teaching periods run on different schedules to semesters.
-While semesters are usually 13 weeks long, teaching periods are between four and eight weeks long.
+While semesters are usually 13 weeks long, teaching periods are between 4 and 8 weeks long.

-We recommend checking the course date variation tables to see whether your course has unique dates.
+Check the course date variation list to see whether your course has unique dates.

 It's important to remember that the planner is just a tool for planning class schedules.
 You aren't guaranteed a spot in any class until you complete class preferencing and allocation (if you need to).